 For standard installations, see:

-- Installation: RedHat and CentOS
+- Installing on RedHat or CentOS

-- Installation: Ubuntu and Debian
+- Installing on Ubuntu or Debian

 - Starting the PHP daemon (a standard New Relic installation starts the daemon automatically, but you can also start the daemon manually)

 The agent includes a variety of configuration options to further customize and fine-tune your installation.

 After changing any agent configuration options, restart your web server.

 After installing the agent, go further and extend the agent's instrumentation:

 - Page load timing: Integrate the PHP agent with New Relic Browser to gain visibility into end-user activity.